 Project Team & Leadership

-Collectively these groups represent the diverse interests of our community in project planning and decision-making.
+Collectively, these groups represent the diverse interests of our community and are involved in project planning and decision-making.

-Staff and faculty across WashU are providing feedback on how Workday Student should be configured and how changes will affect their areas.
+Students, faculty and staff provide feedback on how Workday Student should be configured and how changes will affect their areas.